-- 6.1.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Depositary's registered office address is 250 Bishopsgate, London, EC2M 4AA.
-The Depositary's head office address is 440 Strand, London

-- WC2R 0QS.
-The address of its office which handles matters relating to the Company is set out in the Directory at Annexure 8. - 6.1.4 The Depositary's principal activity is the provision of trustee and depositary services. - 6.1.5 The Depositary is established in the UK and is authorised and regulated by the Financial Conduct Authority to act as a depositary of a UK UCITS or a UK AIF.
+- 6.1.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Depositary's registered and head office address is 250 Bishopsgate, London, EC2M 4AA.
+The address of its office which handles matters relating to the Company is set out in the Directory at Annexure 7. - 6.1.4 The Depositary's principal activity is the provision of trustee and depositary services. - 6.1.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.